deepanshs/csdmpy/docs/source/getting_started.rst

 =====================================

 If you prefer Jupyter notebooks, start a new notebook and follow the instructions below.
-If you are new to Jupyter notebooks, first refer to the `Installing Jupyter Notebook documentation <https://jupyter.readthedocs.io/en/latest/install.html>`_ to set up a Jupyter notebook.
+If you are new to Jupyter notebooks, refer to the `Installing Jupyter Notebook documentation <https://jupyter.readthedocs.io/en/latest/install.html>`_ to set up a Jupyter notebook.
 Not a fan of Jupyter notebooks, simply start with a new python file.